busycaesar/Pay_Slip_Scrapper/README.md

 # Pay_Slip_Scrapper

-## This is a Web Scrapper build using Node.js/Puppeteer.
-This is a Web Scrapper build using Node.js/Puppeteer.
-It basically navigates to the login page of the company's website, enters my credentials, login to the account and downloads my latest payslip.
+## This is a Web Scrapper.
+It basically navigates to the login page of the company's website, enters the credentials, logins to the account and downloads the latest payslip.

 ## Tech Stack: Node.js, Puppeteer